We are a 2017 Cuyahoga County Fair Red Ribbon Winner!

 Ben Franklin Community Garden T-shirts

 In 2013 the Ben Franklin Garden introduced a new t-shirt design, the work of gardener Carol Schiro.
-T-shirts are sold at garden events – Kickoff Meeting, Ice Cream Social, etc. T-shirts can also be purchased by contacting members of the operating committee.
-Proceeds from the sales benefit the garden operating fund.
+T-shirts are sold at garden events – Kickoff Meeting, Ice Cream Social, etc. A limited number of t-shirts is still available.
+Proceeds from the sales benefit the Garden operating fund.

 T-shirts are $14.00 each.

 T-shirts feature a small graphic on the front and large graphic on the back.
 Women’s style shirts are dark green on straw yellow; men's shirts are dark green on white.